IBM/docker101/workshop/lab-2/README.md

     python    3.8-alpine    0f03316d4a27    2 weeks ago    42.7MB
     ```

-Notice that your base image, python:3.8-alpine, is also in your list.
+    **Note** that your base image `python:3.8-alpine` is also in your list.

+3. You can run a history command to show the history of an image and its layers,

+    ```
+    docker history python-hello-world
+    docker history python:3.8-alpine
+    ```

 ## Step 3: Run the Docker image